 - Remember that extra section we marked with Xs?
 Now’s the time to cut it off.

-- At this point, you will press your binding into a single or double fold then sew it to your project.
-Again, we recommend reviewing our other binding articles for detailed steps on attaching binding and additional helpful links.
+- At this point, you will Press your Binding into a single or double fold then sew it to your project.
+Again, we recommend reviewing our other Binding articles for detailed steps on folding Binding, attaching Binding, and additional helpful information.

 Hints and Tips